 The most important part of National Teen Driver Safety Week is starting a dialogue with young drivers.
 The NHTSA is heartily encouraging parents and caregivers to engage with and start conversations about the broader and more specific risk factors and dangers impacting teen drivers today.
 Talking to young drivers does make a difference.

 Safety advocates continuously remind parents that driver education starts at home.
-Teens need the dialogue at home, even if they are in driver education class.
+Teens need dialogue at home, even if they are in a driver education class.
 Some research suggests that traditional driver education classes fail to show a decrease in crash rates among teen drivers who participate in programs.
 These classes may not be enough to improve your teen’s safety behind the wheel.

 Teen Drivers in Conroe